MicrosoftDocs/winrt-api/windows.ui.xaml.controls/textbox.md

    <tr><td>Undo</td><td>text has been changed.</td></tr>
 </table>

 To modify the commands shown in the context menu, handle the [ContextMenuOpening](textbox_contextmenuopening.md) event.
-For an example of this, see the **Customizing RichEditBox's CommandBarFlyout - adding 'Share'** example in the <a href="xamlcontrolsgallery:/item/RichEditBox">XAML Controls Gallery</a>.
+For an example of this, see the **Customizing RichEditBox's CommandBarFlyout - adding 'Share'** example in the <a href="winui2gallery:/item/RichEditBox">WinUI 2 Gallery</a>.
 For design info, see [Guidelines for context menus](/windows/uwp/design/controls-and-patterns/menus).

 ### Selection, copy, and paste